zhengjunyao-work/arc24/docs/modeling/Iteration_33_back_to_smollm.md

 ## Next steps

+- After fixing the problem with the tokenizer, I could now train Qwen2.5 non-instruct model and have fast inference.

 ## TODO

 - [x] What is the speedup when training?
-- [ ] Train a model for 10k steps to find what is the optimal learning rate
+- [x] Train a model for 10k steps to find what is the optimal learning rate -> 8e-4
 - [ ] Does the evaluation return comparable metrics to Qwen?
 - [ ] What is the speedup at inference?
 - [ ] Try to get the same metrics as Qwen by training for much longer, f.e.
 160k steps